psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 20. At this point, we recommend doing another tool depth test just to make sure everything is OK (see above)

+21. Where it says "program" in the top right, make sure that "bottom" is selected

-21. Choose "RUN(GO)" and it’ll do the bottom of your board.
+22. Choose "RUN(GO)" and it’ll do the bottom of your board.

 ![image alt text](img/image_30.png)